Increasing Economic Activities through Night Markets

 Poverty is still substantial in the subregion, where its incidence ranges from 9%–34% of the population.
 In Cambodia, one of the three GMS countries covered by the project, poverty incidence from 1992–2007 was at 36%.
 In the Lao People’s Democratic Republic (Lao PDR), an estimated 34% of the population live under the poverty line.
 Although Viet Nam's progress toward reducing poverty has been impressive, declining to 10.6% in 2010 from 58% in 1993, urban areas such as those in the Mekong Delta still have high poverty rates at 13.5%.

 The Livelihood Support for Corridor Towns project built night market facilities, provided access to finance, and enabled poor communities to run sustainable businesses along the Mekong River.
-The Asian Development Bank (ADB) supported the project with a $2.5 million grant from the Japan Fund for Poverty Reduction.
+The Asian Development Bank (ADB) supported the project with a $2.5 million grant from the Japan Fund for Prosperous and Resilient Asia and the Pacific (formerly Japan Fund for Poverty Reduction).

 - November 2013: Approval date